Prussian blue: Color

 Prussian blue is strongly colored and tends towards black and dark blue when mixed into oil paints.
 The exact hue depends on the method of preparation, which dictates the particle size.
 The intense blue color of Prussian blue is associated with the energy of the transfer of electrons from Fe(II) to Fe(III).
 Many such mixed-valence compounds absorb certain wavelengths of visible light resulting from intervalence charge transfer.
 In this case, red light around 680 nanometers in wavelength is absorbed, and the reflected light appears blue as a result.

 Like most high-chroma pigments, Prussian blue cannot be accurately displayed on a computer display.
 Prussian blue is electrochromic—changing from blue to colorless upon reduction.
 This change is caused by reduction of the Fe(III) to Fe(II), eliminating the intervalence charge transfer that causes Prussian blue's color.

+Prussian blue fades upon exposure to light or being mixed with excessive white pigments, but its color returns if kept in a dark place with good airflow.